bnb-chain/blob-hub/README.md

 # Blob Syncer

+## Overview

+The Blob-Syncer is the service sitting between Greenfield and Ethereum, it constantly fetches blobs from Ethereum, blobs from a range of slots will be assembled into a bundle and uploaded to the [Bundle Service](https://docs.bnbchain.org/greenfield-docs/docs/api/bundle-service/), finally persisted into Greenfield for permanent archiving.
+The blob-syncer service also provides APIs for users to query historical blobs.

 ## Disclaimer
 **The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
 The code and security audit have not been fully completed and not ready for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.**

-## Overview

-The Blob-Syncer is the service sitting between Greenfield and Ethereum, constantly fetching blobs from Ethereum and persisting them into Greenfield storage for permanent archiving.
-The blob-syncer service also provides APIs for users to query historical blobs.

 ## Components
-- blob-syncer: the syncer is designed to sync blobs and store them onto Greenfield; there is also a post-verification routine conducted to verify blob storage integrity.
+- blob-syncer: the syncer is designed to sync blobs and store them into Greenfield; there is also a post-verification routine conducted to verify blob storage integrity.
 - blob-syncer-server: the API server to serve users' query request for Blob.

-You might want to run 1 instance of syncer, while multiple servers can be run to fulfill requests.

 ## Requirement